ronnyfriedland/Knowledgebase-2.0/README.md

 # Knowledgebase2.0

-Java based content store to store text-based information.
+Java based content store to store text-based information in a blog style.

 ## Features